The Ulster Division parades past Belfast City Hall prior to leaving for France

 Joined since the outbreak of war -

 Canadian Contingent - Private Andrew Murphy, formerly of Greenvale Street.

 Squadron Sergt.
 Major D.A.
-Cathcart, an experienced non-com of the Royal Scots Greys, has, for service in the field, been specially promoted to a commission as 2nd Lt. in the Royal West Kent Regt. and joins the 1st battalion.
+Cathcart, an experienced non-commissioned officer of the Royal Scots Greys, has, for service in the field, been specially promoted to a commission as 2nd Lieutenant in the Royal West Kent Regt. and joins the 1st battalion.
 He is a grandson of the late Mr. James Cathcart of Slatt and a brother of John Cathcart of Alfred Street, Ballymena.